Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 Cavalry and Horse in the Terra Cotta Army

-Therefore, according to locals, some had seen pieces of terracotta figures many times, but they didn't know what those pottery pieces were, so they ignored or broke them into pieces and threw them away to avoid bad luck.
+According to locals, some had encountered pieces of terracotta figures many times, but they didn't know what those pottery pieces were.

 For grave robbers, only gold and jade wares are valuable.